MicrosoftDocs/customer-insights/ci-docs/journeys/marketing-license.md

 ---
-title: Get started with Dynamics 365 Customer Insights - Journeys licensing
+title: Get started with Dynamics 365 Customer Insights licensing
-description: Learn how to determine which Dynamics 365 Customer Insights - Journeys licensing options are best for your needs. ms.date: 08/21/2023 ms.topic: article
+description: Learn how to determine which Dynamics 365 Customer Insights licensing options are best for your needs. ms.date: 09/06/2023 ms.topic: article
 author: alfergus
 ms.author: alfergus